westonganger/sexy_form.rb/README.md

 ## SexyForm in Plain Ruby Code

-When using the `SexyForm.form` method in plain Crystal code, the `<<` syntax is required to add the generated field HTML to the form HTML string
+When using the `SexyForm.form` method in plain Ruby code, the `<<` syntax is required to add the generated field HTML to the form HTML string

 ```ruby
 form_html_str = SexyForm.form(theme: :bootstrap_4_vertical, action: "/products", method: :post, form_html: {style: "margin-top: 20px;", "data-foo" => "bar"}) do |f|